tlabarta/crypto_adoption_emerging_countries/README.md

-# Schmieg, K. (2022): Crypto Adoption for Financial Inclusion in Emerging Economies
+# Schmieg, K. (2022): Crypto Adoption as tool for Financial Inclusion in Emerging Economies

 What factors affect blockchain technology adoption as a tool for financial inclusion in emerging economies